 Brown scale on cotoneaster.
 Credit: RHS/Science.

 There are many types of scale insects encountered by gardeners, they are sap sucking true bugs.
 Brown scale lives primarily on stems and is found on a wide range of woody plants.

-Light infestations are of little consequence, but heavy attacks are best dealt with in early to mid-summer when the more vulnerable newly-hatched scales are present.
+Light infestations are of little consequence and can be tolerated, but heavy attacks are best dealt with in early to mid-summer when the more vulnerable newly-hatched scales are present.

 Pesticides for gardeners (Adobe Acrobat pdf document outlining pesticides available to gardeners)

 Horse chestnut scale

 the RHS today and get 12 months for the price of 9

 RHS members can get exclusive individual advice from the RHS Gardening Advice team.